top of page

 This information can help you to build trust with your new hamster.

-Change the water and food daily, but resist touching her just yet.
-She may be a little nervous at first but will become accustomed to your hands messing about in the habitat, and learn that your presence is no threat and brings good things.
-Add extra nesting material (stripped up 1-ply toilet paper, never fluffy nesting) if necessary.
+Change the water and food daily, but don't touch her yet.
+Don't worry if she is startled at first.
+She will become accustomed to your hands going in and out of the cage, and learn that your presence means fresh water and new food.
+If need be, add more stripped up 1-ply toilet paper or extra nesting (never fluffy nesting).
 Do this at the same time every day, if you can.
-Evenings are best as hamsters are awake and more alert during those times.
+Late evening is ideal, as hamsters are more alert during those times.
+She will start to get used to you showing up every day to give her fresh food and water.

 Hint: Rubbing some of the nesting and/or bedding substrate on your body will help her become familiar with your scent.

-NEVER: * Grab her * Make sudden movements * Make any loud noises/shrieks * Chase her
+* Grab her * Make any sudden movements * Make any loud noises

 Hayley Thea Ittmann with Rosemary